World Achva Association: Achva neighborhood

+In 1899, the Achva neighborhood was founded in Jaffa, south-west of Neve Tzedek and to the Neve Shalom, by Elijah Aharon Kahana.
+In 1905, the Association Talmud Torah was established in Jaffa.
+In 1908, it had eighty students.
+The name of the institution changed to "Tachkemoni", and it prepared a plan which included secondary studies.

-In 1905 suggested that some members of the Neighborhood Association to establish themselves in Jerusalem, and in 1906 was purchased in the name of two members of the Association nationals Ottoman A, Land to build Achva neighborhood.
-Neighborhood construction work was entrusted to the members of the Association of Contractors Abraham Hamburger and in-law Jacob Moses from, and two years later established neighborhood.
-The neighborhood is located between the neighborhoods of Jerusalem Zichron Moshe and the Street Kings of Israel.
+In 1906, some members of the Achva Neighborhood Association purchased land in Jerusalem in the name of two members to build the Achva neighborhood.
+The construction work was entrusted to the members of the Association of Contractors, Abraham Hamburger, and his in-law, Jacob Moses.
+Two years later, the Achva neighborhood was established.
+It is located between the Jerusalem Zichron Moshe and the Street Kings of Israel.

-Book of regulations to establish the neighborhood stated: "We have come to the Soviet drive us the seat change and twenty houses, a house and a yard each, with synagogue built as loud to the Torah and to the prayer ... and called colony name Rates brotherhood, for the will We name a good sign that this project will have as big gate wide open".
+The neighborhood's book of regulations state, "We have come to the Soviet drive us the seat change and twenty houses, a house and a yard each, with synagogue built as loud to the Torah and to the prayer ... and called colony name Rates brotherhood, for the will We name a good sign that this project will have as big gate wide open."

-In 1899 Achva neighborhood was founded in Jaffa, south-west of Neve Tzedek and to the Neve Shalom, initiated by Elijah Aharon Kahana.

-In 1905, the Association Talmud Torah in Jaffa has been established which joined with the Bible study little secular.
-They called the place "brotherly room" and many of the local Haredi community supported him.
-In 1908 studied the eighty students.
-Administrator Heder appointed Dr. Joseph Halevi Seliger great support of Jaffa - Rabbi Abraham Isaac Kook.
-The name of the institution changed to "Tachkemoni", and prepared a plan which included studies - SECONDARY.